-[Case 11] Concealment of drug-related criminal proceeds related to the trafficking of stimulants, etc.
+[Case 11] Concealment of drug-related criminal proceeds related to the trafficking of methamphetamine, etc.

-A drug trafficker smuggled stimulants and cannabis using social networking services and had customers deposit the payments for the drugs in an account opened in the name of another person.
+A male drug trafficker sold methamphetamine and narcotics using social networking services and had customers deposit the payments for the drugs into an account opened in the name of another person.
 This case was cleared as a violation of the Anti-Drug Special Provisions Law (concealment of drug-related criminal proceeds).
-(Hokkaido, in April)
+(Tottori in June)